0xPARC/0xparc-intro-book/easy/src/ec.typ

 #import "preamble.typ":*

 Before we talk about SNARKs (specifically, PLONK), it helps to separate out an ingredient that underlies much of programmable cryptography, which is the idea of a _polynomial commitment_.
 Specifically, we will talk about the KZG polynomial commitment, which plays an important role in PLONK (and many other protocols).
-For a higher resolution understanding of KZG, it helps to understand _elliptic curves_ (especially in the context of _pairings_), which are ubiquitous in cryptography.
-If you are uninterested (or experienced) in mathematical details, you can and should skip elliptic curves and jump to @kzg.
+For a higher-resolution understanding of KZG, it helps to understand _elliptic curves_ (especially in the context of _pairings_), which are ubiquitous in cryptography.
+If you are uninterested (or experienced) in mathematical details, you can and should skip elliptic curves and jump to
+@kzg.
 If you are comfortable with black-boxing @kzg, you can even jump straight to SNARKs into the next chapter.

 The roadmap goes roughly as follows:

 - In @ec we will define _elliptic curves_ and describe one standard elliptic curve $E$, the _BN254 curve_, that will be used in these notes.
 - In @discretelog we describe the _discrete logarithm assumption_ (@ddh), which we need to make to provide security to our protocols.
-As an example, in @eddsa we describe how @ddh can be used to construct a signature scheme, namely
+As an example, in
+  @eddsa we describe how @ddh
+  can be used to construct a signature scheme, namely
   #link("https://en.wikipedia.org/wiki/EdDSA", "EdDSA").
 - The EdDSA idea will later grow up to be the KZG commitment scheme in @kzg.